Huge blaze at Beirut port alarms residents a month after massive blast | Law-Order

 Army helicopters dropped water as firefighters battled on the ground to bring the blaze under control.
 By nightfall, officials said most flames had been extinguished.
 Smoke still rose from smouldering wreckage but it was far less dense.
 The blaze strained nerves already on edge.
 The city is reeling from the Aug.
 4 port blast and the nation is grappling with a deep economic crisis that has posed the biggest threat to Lebanon's stability since its 1975-1990 civil war.

 "For sure we were scared, it's only been a month since the explosion that destroyed Beirut.
 We saw the same thing happening again," 53-year-old Andre Muarbes said after soot and ash settled on vehicles and buildings across parts of the capital.
-Lebanese President Michel Aoun told top security officials meeting about the blaze that the fire could have been the result of sabotage, technical error or negligence, and the cause had to be uncovered quickly.
+Lebanese President Michel Aoun said at a meeting of the Supreme Defence Council about the blaze that the fire could have been the result of sabotage, technical error or negligence, and the cause had to be uncovered quickly.

 Many Lebanese are frustrated that they have yet to be told about any initial findings from an investigation into last month's port explosion that killed about 190 and injured 6,000.
 Officials said no one had been injured in Thursday's fire although some suffered shortness of breath.